It’s always gumbo season here at Places In The Home.

 Gumbo, a Créole dish known for the ingredients okra and filé, is a regional favorite with origins from the French, Spanish, Indian and African residents of the area.

-Part soup, part stew, and all flavor-gumbo is made with meat or seafood, tomatoes, onions and bell peppers.
+Part soup, part stew, but all flavor-gumbo is made with meat or seafood, tomatoes, onions and bell peppers.

 ½ cup flour